ndonfris/fish-lsp/README.md

     >        ```
     </details>

-1. Build and store completions:
-    ```fish
-    fish-lsp complete --fish > ~/.config/fish/completions/fish-lsp.fish
-    ```

 1. Provide the `fish-lsp` command to start the server from a language client
     ```json
     {
       "languageserver": {